Adobe-Marketing-Cloud/aem-htl-sample-todomvc/README.md

 ## Implementation

 The way this web app works is that each action performed on the client triggers an asynchronous (ajax) POST to the server, which manipulates the server content accordingly thanks to the [SlingPostServlet](http://sling.apache.org/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.html).
-The markup parts of the page that need to be updated are then retreived again with a GET requests (this could later be optimized to do only one asynchronous request).
+The markup parts of the page that need to be updated are then retrieved again with a GET requests (this could later be optimized to do only one asynchronous request).

 #### Server-side components
 * **[Page](http://localhost:4502/crx/de/index.jsp#/apps/todo/components/page):** Renders the page
   * `page.html`: Entry point: The outer page markup that doesn't change when todo actions are performed.
-  * `main.html`: The list of todo items - this is reloaed upon actions performed.
+  * `main.html`: The list of todo items - this is reloaded upon actions performed.
-  * `footer.html`: The item counters displayed in the footer - this is reloaed upon actions performed.
+  * `footer.html`: The item counters displayed in the footer - this is reloaded upon actions performed.
   * `count.js`: Server-side JavaScript for `footer.html` that returns the number of completed and of active todo items.
 * **[Item](http://localhost:4502/crx/de/index.jsp#/apps/todo/components/item):** Renders the todo item
   * `item.html`: Entry point: Contains the full markup for an item.